sfuqua/sot-hourglass-data/README.md

 **The author of this project is a Microsoft employee.** I play Sea of Thieves in my free time and do **not** have private access to internal game data.
 All data in this Notebook was gathered via publicly inspectable API calls made from https://www.seaofthieves.com/profile/reputation.

-At the time of writing, there is an API call with the following structure:
+Prior to February 2023, there was an API call with the following structure:

 ```json
     "PirateLord": {